-15.1 The limitations and exclusions of liability set out in this Section 15 and elsewhere in these Master Terms and Conditions govern all liabilities of the Provider arising under the Agreement and these Master Terms and Conditions, the Service Order Form, the KLARITY Apps Terms and Conditions, or relating to the subject matter of these Master Terms and Conditions and the Service Order Form and the KLARITY Apps Terms and Conditions, including liabilities arising in contract, due to delays, defects, product liability, and for breach of statutory duty, except to the extent expressly provided otherwise in these Master Terms and Conditions.
+15.1 The limitations and exclusions of liability set out in this section and elsewhere in these Klarity Terms and Conditions govern and prevail all liabilities of the Provider arising under the Agreement or relating to Klarity or the subject matter thereof, including liabilities arising in contract, due to delays, defects, product liability, and for breach of statutory duty, except to the extent expressly provided otherwise in these Klarity Terms and Conditions.

-15.3 The Provider shall not be liable towards the Costumer, its affiliates, employees, agents, contractors, officers or directors, in respect of any incidental, special, indirect or consequential loss or damage, whatsoever including, without limitation any loss of profits, loss of revenue, loss of income, loss of or anticipated savings, business interruption, any loss of production, loss of business, or other commercial or economical loss, loss of goodwill, loss of damage to reputation, loss of contracts or customers, loss of opportunities, loss of corruption of any data, data program, database or software or any other commercial damages or losses, whether direct or indirect, arising or relating to the Agreement, regardless of the theory of liability (Contract, tort or otherwise.)
+15.2 To the extent permitted by applicable law, in no event shall the Provider be liable for any incidental, special, indirect or consequential loss or damage, whatsoever including, without limitation any loss of profits, loss of revenue, loss of income, loss of or anticipated savings, business interruption, any loss of production, loss of business, or other commercial or economical loss, loss of goodwill, loss of damage to reputation, loss of contracts or customers, loss of opportunities, loss or corruption of any data, loss or corruption of Customer Data, data program, database or software or any other commercial damages or losses, whether direct or indirect, arising or relating to the Agreement or to the Klarity, regardless of the theory of liability (contract, tort or otherwise).

-15.4 The Provider shall not be liable for any loss or damage, resulting from errors, changes or breakdowns in services provide by third-parties, third-party operating systems or third-party software.
-10
+15.4 The Provider shall in no event be liable for any loss or damage, resulting from errors, changes or breakdowns in services provided by third parties, any software of the Customer, modifications made by the Customer, third-party operating systems or third-party software.

-15.5 The Provider shall not be liable for any loss or damage (including due to delay in the performance of the Providers obligations), resulting from delay or errors in the Customer performing its obligations under the Agreement.
+15.5 The Provider shall in no event be liable for any loss or damage (including due to delay in the performance of the Providers obligations), resulting from delay or errors in the Customer performing its obligations under the Agreement.

-15.6 On all areas and concerning all types of claims, damages, penalties, cost, fines and liabilities (in any form whatsoever – “Claim”) including such Claims based on series of related events, and which is not subject to other limitations of liability in the Master Terms and Condition, the Provider’s total aggregated liability is limited to the payment, which the Customer has paid in cash for the Provider’s services and deliveries during the preceding six (6) months prior to the act that gave rise to the liability.
-Notwithstanding the foregoing, the maximum aggregated liability of the Provider under the Agreement pursuant to Section 15.6 concerning all Claims cannot exceed EUR 75,000.00 (“The Max Liability Cap”).
+15.7 On all areas and concerning all types of claims, damages, losses, penalties, cost, fines and liabilities (in any form whatsoever – “Claim”) including such Claims based on series of related events, and which is not subject to other limitations of liability in these Klarity Terms and Conditions, the Provider’s total aggregate liability under the Agreement is limited to the payment, which the Customer has paid in cash for Klarity services and deliveries during the preceding six (6) months prior to the incident that gave rise to the liability.
+Notwithstanding the foregoing, the maximum aggregate liability of the Provider pursuant to the Agreement and concerning all Claims shall at no time exceed seventy five thousand euros (75,000.00 EUR) (“Maximum Liability Cap”).

-15.7 If the Provider fails to deliver the agreed services on time, the Customer is entitled to liquidate damages starting 48 hours following the date on which delivery should have taken place.
-The liquidated damages amount to 1/365 of the agreed annual fee per commenced day of delay.
-In order to receive any liquidated damages under this Section 15.7, Customer must notify Provider within 24 hours from the time Customer becomes eligible to receive Liquidated Damages.
+15.8 If the Provider fails to deliver the Klarity services on time, the Customer is entitled to liquidated damages starting 48 hours following the date of the Deployment Date.
+The liquidated damages amount equal to 1/365 of the agreed annual Klarity Fee per commenced day of delay.
+In order to receive any liquidated damages, Customer must notify Provider within 24 hours from the time Customer becomes eligible to receive liquidated damages.
 If Customer does not comply with these requirements, Customer will forfeit its right to receive liquidated damages.
-The liquidated damages due to delay is subject to the combined aggregated Max Liability Cap in Section 15.6.
+The liquidated damages due to delay is subject to the combined aggregate Maximum Liability Cap.

-15.8 The limitations of liability does not apply on liability resulting from wilful misconduct, gross negligence and fraud and fraudulent misrepresentation.
+15.9 The limitations of liability do not apply on a Party’s liability resulting from willful misconduct, gross negligence and fraud and fraudulent misrepresentation.